wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 	* Select **Show processes from all users**.

 	* When you're prompted for credentials, enter the user name and password that has permissions to deploy content to the web app.
-To get these credentials, go to the Dashboard tab for your web app in the management portal and click **Download the publish profile**.
+To get these credentials, go to the Dashboard tab for your web app in the Management Portal and click **Download the publish profile**.
 Open the file in a text editor, and you'll find the user name and password after the first occurrences of **userName=** and **userPWD=**.

 	* When the processes appear in the **Available Processes** table, select **w3wp.exe**, and then click **Attach**.